TheInvisibleFoe/DPS-Lab-reports/exp2gammaray/report/main.typ

 == Inverse Square Law
-We can treat the used $gamma$ ray source as a point source, emmiting photons in all directions.
+We can treat the used $gamma$ ray source as a point source, emitting photons in all directions.
 In a spherically symmetric manner.
 Then, as we change the distance between the source and the detector, the number of particles falling into the detector clearly reduces.
 This can be better illustrated using the diagram below.

 #figure(
   image("Images/inverse-square.jpg", width: 50%),